 - 13.1.1.
-All assessment in terms of format, and value toward overall grade, must be made explicit to students in the course syllabus and on the first day of classes.
-Changes to such can only occur for the most extreme of reasons. - 13.1.2.
+All assessment in terms of format, and value toward overall grade, will be made explicit to students in the course syllabus and on the first day of classes.
+Changes to such will be made only with notice and when warranted. - 13.1.2.
 Any Faculty proposal to amend or vary assessments must be submitted, together with the academic rationale, to the GCYNC Academic Board for approval.
 Students are to be notified in writing of approved changes. - 13.1.3.
 The GCNYC Assessment Regulations may be subject to over-riding requirements from agencies of relevance to the operation of the College, including the New York State Department of Education and other accrediting bodies.
 Where this is case, it will be fully detailed in the Syllabi and any other relevant program documents. - 13.1.4.
 GCNYC Academic Board reserves the right to make reasonable changes to the regulations where in the opinion of GCNYC those changes will assist in the proper delivery of education.
 The College will normally maintain the Assessment Regulations for students within an academic session.
 Appropriate prior notice of changes will be given.